nudibranchrecords/hedron/README.md

 ## Building for all platforms

+1. Close any instance of Hedron
-Run `yarn dist`.
-This will go through all checks, builds and then create executables for windows, mac, linux
+2. Run `yarn dist`.
+This will go through all checks and builds, then create executables for windows, mac, linux

 ## Update Hedron version